speedment/speedment-doc/pages/crud.md

 ```
 no languages in tx 3, no languages after transaction 1
 ```
-Thus, the two new `Language` entities we created and persisted to the database were rolled back.
+Thus, the two new `Language` entities that were created and persisted to the database were rolled back.

 Data changes are committed to the database upon invoking the `Transaction::commit` method as shown hereunder: